Funder

 Series

-The funder learning series features expert-led briefings and Q&As on emerging research to understand and manage catastrophic climate risks.
+The Funder Learning Series features expert-led briefings and Q&As on emerging research and cross-sectoral efforts to understand and manage overshoot risks.
 All sessions are virtual and can be joined live on zoom.
-All previous session content is also available below - including recordings, slides, and relevant research papers.
+All previous session content is also available below - including recordings, slides, and relevant reading.

 Upcoming